ymolists/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/preparations.md

   import CloudPlatformToggle from "$lib/components/docs/cloud-platform-toggle.svelte";
 </script>

-To be able to replicate this reference architecture, you need to prepare your workstation and your cloud provider (e.g. creating a project and preparing service accounts).
+You need to prepare your workstation and your cloud provider (e.g. creating a project and preparing service accounts) to be able to replicate this reference architecture.

 Independent of the cloud provider you are using, you need to have `kubectl` installed on your workstation and configured to access your cluster after creation.